Kristinbarr/WEB21-Library/README.md

 Learning objectives:

+- name and describe the details of each step of Lambda’s Problem Solving Framework
+- examine and interpret project requirements and create an action plan based on those requirements
+- create a Python program, demonstrate its successful performance, and explain the process used to create the program

 | Topic             | Lecture    |
 | ----------------- | ---------- |
 | Intro to Python 2 | [🎥][itp2] |